 If a chicken has loose droppings the first thing that needs ruling out is coccidiosis.
-In severe cases chickens will be in great pain and will stop eating and will hunch over with its feathers ruffled.
-The attack on its gut will stop the guts absorption of nutrients and will give it diarrhea and weight loss.
+In severe cases, chickens will be in great pain and will stop eating and will hunch over with its feathers ruffled.
+The attack on its gut will stop the guts absorption of nutrients and will give it diarrhoea and weight loss.

 If poultry have a severe case of E.tenella coccidiosis it can cause the bird to bleed into its gut which will be seen in the birds faeces.
 It can also develop anaemia which will be demonstrated by losing colour in its comb and wattles.